cold pressed vs refined...all about oils

 To explain Unrefined extraction in-depth, ‘raw,’ ‘pure,’ ‘virgin’ and ‘extra-virgin’ oils indicate how many times the fruit or seed was pressed to get the oil out and that they have not been extracted using chemicals and heat.
 ‘Extra Virgin’ means that the oil is extracted from the first pressing only.
 Most raw or virgin oils are cold-pressed.

 Next time you’re in the pantry, take the taste test, if the oil does not have a taste (if coconut oil does not taste like coconut) then your oil is refined.
 Unrefined oils taste like the fruit they are extracted from.

 Cold-Pressed oil refers to the extraction process of crushing the seed or nut and forcing out the oil.
 The seeds are dropped inside a cylinder that contains a rotating screw.
 This screw grinds and crushes the seeds until the oil is extracted.
 Small holes in the bottom of the cylinder allow the oil to escape into a collection container.
 Whilst some heat is generated through friction, it’s usually not enough heat to change the composition of the oil.

 Another popular extraction method is called Super Critical or C02 extraction.

-When comparing all methods of extraction, The Cold Pressed method is preferred in order to retain as much nutritional value as possible additionally this means that cold pressed oils retain most of their subtle flavor, and color.
-The most nutritionally beneficial oil for your food, hair and skincare will always be oil that is as close to its natural form as possible, Raw, Cold Pressed and Organic.
+When comparing all methods of extraction, The Cold Pressed method is preferred in order to retain as much nutritional value as possible additionally this means that cold-pressed oils to retain most of their subtle flavour and colour.
+The most nutritionally beneficial oil for your food, hair and skincare will always be an oil that is as close to its natural form as possible, Raw, Cold-Pressed and Organic.